The Joint Employment Relationship

 However, in some situations, you may be deemed a “joint employer” of temporary workers assigned to you, and thus you may share liability with staffing firms for some employment obligations.

-Joint Employment: Not A New Concept
+Not A New Concept

-While there has been recent news about joint employment coming from federal agencies such as the U.S. Department of Labor and U.S. National Labor Relations Board, the fact is that joint employment is nothing new in traditional staffing arrangements.
+While there has been recent news about joint employment coming from federal agencies such as the U.S. Department of Labor and U.S. National Labor Relations Board, the fact is that this is nothing new in traditional staffing arrangements.
 For decades, these agencies, as well as most other federal agencies and courts, have taken the position that staffing clients often are joint employers.

 So what has changed?
 For some industries, perhaps a lot.
 But for the staffing industry, not much.
 The flexibility and efficiencies that staffing affords outweigh any potential joint employment concerns and, in some contexts such as a staffing firm’s workers’ compensation coverage, joint employment can actually protect staffing clients from liability.